JoshuaKoh/async-werewolf/roles.md

 * **NIGHT ACTIVITY:** No

 You've got a hand-made silver dagger at your bedside with which you can fend off a single wolf attack.
 Unfortunately, the dagger will be broken in the struggle, and you won't be able to procure enough silver to make another one for several weeks.
 In other words, you've got one free pass vs. the wolves, and that's it.
 The Moderator will inform both you and the attacking wolf/wolves of the unsuccessful attack, but no such details will be provided to the rest of the village.
 It should be stressed that since it's at your bedside, the dagger cannot fend off a Red Wolf retaliation or other wolf attack during the day.
 Once you've used the dagger, you're just another plain old [Villager](#villager)...
+If for some reason you have either wolfsbane or an amulet of protection (see items), you may inform the moderator you wish to give your dagger to another player.
+Or you can keep it for yourself.

 ## Spellcaster
 * **TEAM:** Village